Last updated in July 2018

 Food and agriculture

-The bilateral trade balance in the German food and agriculture sector showed an export surplus of nearly 200 million euros last year, after recording an import surplus of some 200 million euros the year before that.
-For many years, there have been successful joint research activities and projects in crop science, modern agricultural technology, livestock breeding and forestry, involving a lively exchange of knowledge in which partners from relevant industrial sectors also participate.
-The bilateral projects are coordinated by the German-Sino Agricultural Center (DCZ), which was founded in 2015 to serve as a platform for dialogue on agriculture policy and other agriculture sector issues.
-The DCZ’s activities include organising workshops and seminars on specialist topics such as agricultural subsidy policies and holding bilateral agriculture conferences.
+The bilateral projects of the Federal Ministry of Food and Agriculture (BMEL) are coordinated by the German-Sino Agricultural Center (DCZ), which was founded in 2015 to serve as a platform for dialogue on agriculture policy and other agriculture sector issues.
+The DCZ’s activities include organising workshops and seminars on specialist topics, such as agricultural subsidy policies, and holding bilateral agriculture conferences.
 The second project phase of the DCZ is scheduled to begin on 1 April 2018.
-The Federal Ministry of Food and Agriculture (BMEL) also plans to extend the ongoing forestry project in pilot regions in order to provide an exemplary model for the implementation of sustainable forest management and to promote the further adoption of such policy.
+The BMEL also plans to extend the ongoing forestry project in pilot regions in order to provide an exemplary model for the implementation of sustainable forest management and to promote the further adoption of such policy.
+These initiatives are supplemented by successful joint research activities and projects in crop science, modern agricultural technology, livestock breeding and forestry, involving a lively exchange of knowledge in which partners from relevant industrial sectors also participate.

 Since embarking on its reform and opening-up policy, China has gradually opened up to foreign culture as well.
 At the same time, the Chinese Government has for some years now been stepping up its efforts to spread the Chinese language and Chinese culture abroad.
 It sees this as a contribution to promoting international understanding and improving China’s image abroad.
 This is being done by both state-run cultural institutions (“cultural centres”) and the Confucius Institutes, which mostly take the form of university cooperation arrangements.

-Germany gives particular attention to China in its cultural and education policy abroad.
-Numerous German cultural and education intermediaries are active in China, including the Goethe-Institut’s branch offices in Beijing and Shanghai, as well as eight German language learning centres, which are cooperative ventures between the Goethe-Institut and Chinese education institutions.
+Germany gives particular attention to China in its cultural relations and education policy.
+Numerous German cultural and education intermediaries are active in China, including the Goethe-Institut’s branch offices in Beijing and Shanghai, as well as nine German language learning centres, which are cooperative ventures between the Goethe-Institut and Chinese education institutions.
 Other important cultural and education intermediaries are the German Academic Exchange Service (DAAD), the Central Agency for Schools Abroad (ZfA), the German Archaeological Institute (DAI), the Book Information Centre (BIZ), the Academic Evaluation Centre (APS) and a number of private foundations.

-Privately organised cultural exchange is increasingly gaining importance.
+Privately organised cultural exchange is gaining in importance.
 In the performing arts sector, for example, numerous outstanding German orchestras, opera and ballet companies have toured China in recent years.
 The same is true of the visual arts sector: in addition to major state-supported exhibitions, private galleries and art fairs are making an important contribution.
-But there also continues to be state-funded efforts to support cultural exchange, such as the “Deutschland 8” exhibition that opened in September 2017 in Beijing.
-It follows the “China 8” exhibition that was staged in 2015 in North Rhine-Westphalia.
+But state-funded efforts to support cultural exchange continue, such as the “Deutschland 8” exhibition that opened in Beijing in September 2017.
+It follows the “China 8” exhibition that was staged in North Rhine-Westphalia in 2015.

 The first meeting of the Sino-German High-Level People-to-People Dialogue to promote and support social and cultural exchange was held in Beijing on 24 May 2017.
-Attended by more than 500 people, the meeting was co-chaired by German Foreign Minister Sigmar Gabriel and Chinese Vice-Premier Liu Yandong.
+Attended by more than 500 people, the meeting was co-chaired by Germany’s then Foreign Minister Sigmar Gabriel and China’s Vice-Premier Liu Yandong.
 The dialogue aims to improve the environment for civil society exchange between Germany and China in the areas of education, culture, language, media, sports and youth.

 The Schools: Partners for the Future initiative (PASCH) is being implemented with great success in China.
-The Goethe-Institut and the Central Agency for Schools Abroad (ZfA) are currently assisting more than 123 Chinese secondary schools through their own seconded staff.
-The Educational Exchange Service (PAD) of the Standing Conference of the Ministers of Education and Cultural Affairs support this initiative by conducting annual school exchanges and further training programmes for teachers.
+The Goethe-Institut and the Central Agency for Schools Abroad (ZfA) are currently assisting more than 120 Chinese secondary schools to provide more intensive German teaching, through their own seconded staff.
+The Educational Exchange Service (PAD) of the Standing Conference of the Ministers of Education and Cultural Affairs supports this initiative by conducting annual school exchanges and further training programmes for teachers.

-In the academic sphere, the Higher Education Compass of the German Rectors’ Conference currently lists over 1200 bilateral cooperation partnerships between German and Chinese higher education institutions.
+The Higher Education Compass currently lists over 1200 bilateral cooperation partnerships between German and Chinese higher education institutions.
 The German Academic Exchange Service (DAAD) provides resources, including scholarships and advisory services for students and researchers, aimed at coordinating and supporting academic exchange in both directions.
-The DAAD is represented in China by a regional office in Beijing, three Information Centres and more than 30 lectors and language assistants.
+The DAAD is represented in China by a regional office in Beijing, Information Centres in Shanghai, Guangzhou and Hong Kong, and more than 30 lectors and language assistants at Chinese universities.
 The Alexander von Humboldt Foundation, which provides fellowships to highly talented scientists and scholars, has a network of more than 1350 alumni – known as Humboldtians – in China.
-According to Chinese Ministry of Education statistics, there were some 8150 Germans studying in China in 2016.
-Conversely, there were more than 36,400 Chinese nationals studying as foreign students at German higher education institutions in 2016.
+According to the latest available statistics from the Chinese Ministry of Education, there were some 8150 Germans studying in China in 2016.
+Conversely, there were around 37,600 Chinese nationals studying at German higher education institutions in 2017.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.